BlessingSanusi/project-3/README.md

 ## Overview

+* Users can creates profiles with encrypted passwords

+* Users can add account via plaid api

+* Users can view account transactions and balances

-* Link bank account into the app
+* Users can delete account
-* Pulls all transaction.
-* Categories the transaction and show it on a dashboard

 ## Technology Used

 * MongoDB for darabase

 * Express & Node for backend

 * React for front end

 * Redux for state management

 * Chartjs for dashboard ui

+* Bootstrap

 ## Api

  * Plaid